For your consideration: Margin trading

 check Greater access to trading strategies, including a wide array of options strategies and access to pattern day trading capabilities

-check Flexibility and time savings with leverage existing cash and marginable or margin eligible securities as collateral
+check Flexibility and time savings by leveraging existing cash and marginable or margin eligible securities as collateral

 check Increased buying power may help you take advantage of opportunities in fast moving markets